Security

 How it holds up

-- On-device sealing — Hashing happens before transmission.
+- On-device sealing (shipped) — SHA-256 over GPS, timestamp and device ID is computed on the device before any network transmission.
 We cannot tamper with what we never see in raw form.

-- EU-hosted, EU-jurisdiction — All production data lives on PostgreSQL in Frankfurt.
+- EU-hosted, EU-jurisdiction (shipped) — All production data lives on PostgreSQL in Frankfurt (eu-central-1).
 No US data transfer for operational records.

 What we do not protect against